apache/arrow-site/_posts/2022-10-17-arrow-parquet-encoding-part-3.md

 * And more…

 ## Summary
-Both Parquet and Arrow are columnar formats and support nested structs and lists, however the way they represent such nesting differs significantly and conversion between the two formats is complex.
+Both Parquet and Arrow are columnar formats and support nested structs and lists, however, the way they represent such nesting differs significantly and conversion between the two formats is complex.

-Fortunately, with the Rust [parquet](https://crates.io/crates/parquet) implementation, reading and writing nested data in Arrow, in Parquet or between the two is as simple as reading unnested data.
-The library handles all the complex record shredding handled automatically for you.
+Fortunately, with the Rust [parquet](https://crates.io/crates/parquet) implementation, reading and writing nested data in Arrow, in Parquet or converting between the two is as simple as reading unnested data.
+The library handles all the complex record shredding and reconstruction automatically.
 With this and other exciting features, such as support for [reading asynchronously](https://docs.rs/parquet/22.0.0/parquet/arrow/async_reader/index.html) from [object storage](https://docs.rs/object_store), it is the fastest and most feature complete Rust parquet implementation available.
 We look forward to seeing what you build with it!